A teacher died trying to save students from a school shooter who killed a girl just before her Sweet 16

 "She was always funny and always kept the smile on her face and kept everybody laughing," Robinson said, fighting back tears.

-Robinson, who attends another school, said she wants lawmakers to act on gun control.
+Robinson, who attends another school, wants lawmakers to act on gun control, she said.

 "They been knowing what's happening, and they could have been did something," she said.
 "But clearly they ain't doing nothing, and they won't."

-Note: Correction: A photo caption in this story previously misspelled Alexandria Bell's first name.